Loved ones still searching for shooters who killed two Warren Central students

 “If you know what happened and you’re not speaking on it, you’re a coward," said Merlin Martinez, who would have graduated with Mejia-Alfaro last year.

-While loved ones continue to pray for answers, they do feel some good as started to come.
+While loved ones continue to pray for answers, they do feel some good has started to come.
 The pair of deaths led Brandon Warren to start "We Live Indy," a movement that's garnered the Warren Central senior national recognition.
 The name comes from Anderson's phrase he'd say around his friends.
 The effort has sparked rallies at the statehouse and marches through the city.

 “Dijon and Angel’s story was the biggest homicide in Indianapolis in modern day history," said Warren.
-"This homicide right here for those two, its the one you constantly hear about."
+"This homicide right here for those two, it’s the one you constantly hear about."

 Frazier has also chipped in.
 She started the Dijon Anderson Foundation, which is funding youth football players and college scholarships.
 The mother said Adidas has committed to donate $25,000 over a 12-year period.
 Two Warren Central graduates will each receive a $1,000 scholarship this month and each May for 12 years.